WomB0ComB0/gdsc-farmingdale-url-shortener/README.md

 ![This is a test](.github/assets/img.png)

 A comprehensive UI portal for the GDSC Farmingdale.
-Fetches data from the [Links API](https://github.com/WomB0ComB0/gdsc-farmingdale-url-shortener) GDSC Farmingdale Url shortener</a> and provides an interactive user interface.
+Fetches data from the firestore database GDSC Farmingdale Url shortener</a> and provides an interactive user interface.

 ## Features